client-zone/base/README.md

 # @client-zone/base

 An isomorphic base class defining common logic used by all `@client-zone` API clients.
+Requires Node.js v18 and above for built-in fetch.

 * * *